 This is the finished result with text overlayed.
 If the red is too bright for you, tap and hold on the screen to go into exposure and focus lock and drag the brightness icon down to give a darker red.

 So that’s what the DIY video backgrounds can look like, and each one took less than a minute to create.
 You can see how easy it is to produce backgrounds to use behind your text instead of plain black or white.
 There are literally thousands of potential backgrounds all around you.
-All you have to do is go out and start getting creative to build up your own collection of video backgrounds that will be completely unique to you.
+All you need to do is go out and start getting creative to build up your own collection of video backgrounds that will be completely unique to you.